 A REVIEW OF THE AGREEMENT OF SALE AND PURCHASE

 Whether you are buying a house in Ontario or selling a house, a review of Agreement of Purchase & Sale is critically important.
 An Agreement of Sale and Purchase, or simply, a contract, is a document which contains all the concerns related to purchasing a home.
 Along with the price of the property, it includes a detailed description of the home to buy and any other conditions included in the process by the seller.
 The contract should thoroughly be analyzed before the buyer signs it, while our lawyer are there to answer any questions you may have.

 For a resale home, the buyer and seller will usually approach their lawyer after the agreement has been signed.
 If all conditions are satisfied, the lawyer identify the legal issues of the contract, protecting their clients’ interests.
 (Is it necessary to put in any advice to approach a lawyer before signing a contract??)

 However, if you are constructing a home, a new build construction contract is looked over by a lawyer for approval, before signing.

 Once an agreement has been reached, we conduct a title search for your purchase.
 Oftentimes, we may have to do multiple title searches for the buyer.
 But what is a title search?
 We meticulously look through land records to ascertain any liens, charges, mortgages, caveats or notices, such as notice for sale or power to sale by a bank regarding the property you are buying.
 If the buyer is acquiring a loan, his lender, in most cases, the bank, necessitates that a lawyer looks at the land records before the conclusion of the transaction.
 They must report to the bank any concerns they may have.
 Even if the buyer is not acquiring a loan, our real estate lawyer will check the records.
-Our lawyers will:
+Our lawyer will: